The answers on the TOP 40 frequently asked questions about

 In addition, there will be a chance to manually maintain or set default values in the SCIP module, for cases where missing data still is an issue.

-What is the process in iPoint SCIP if the SCIP validation process does not pass?
+What is the process in the iPoint SCIP Database Connector if the SCIP validation process does not pass?

 If a dossier validation fails the validation checks, then the reason is displayed on the ECHA portal.
 A validation check failure is normally due to missing required data but can also occur because your dossier is too large.
 Check the reason of the validation failure and fix the data before submitting it again.

 You should complete the missing data before re-submitting.
 This may mean changing the default data.
-If you cannot clear the issues, please contact your support team.
+If you cannot clear the issues, please contact our support team.

 Connection to IMDS